 If you’ve spent any time in online marketing or SEO, you know the landscape is continually changing.
 To keep up with technology, you have to research and learn to stay ahead of the curve.
 Last year, Google announced the Accelerated Mobile Pages (AMP) project, poised to change the mobile web experience.
 That was October.
-Now that we’re almost a year out from that announcement, what is it doing to SEO?
+Now that we’re almost a year out from that announcement, what is it doing to Search Engine Optimization?

 Google AMP is a protocol for web designers and developers.
-It’s an open-source project, developed by Google, in collaboration with WordPress, Twitter, and LinkedIn.
+It’s an open-source project developed by Google in collaboration with WordPress, Twitter, and LinkedIn.
 The point of the project is to improve the speed of mobile websites, as Google’s research shows sites lose an average of 40% of visitors if the website fails to load within three seconds.
 Websites that deploy AMP technology can improve the load speed, and thus the overall mobile experience.

 AMP is also thought you be a reaction to Facebook’s Instant Articles initiative, which allows content to load quickly directly within the Facebook app.

 AMP HTML is just a simplified version of regular HTML.
 You can identify it with a lightning bolt in the code.
 The majority of AMP HTML tags match traditional HTML tags, though some have been replaced or modified to improve performance.